velartrill/velartrill.github.io/orig/meet-the-new-boss.md

 Three armored personnel carriers barrel into the square, each from a different direction, closing on the tram station.
 Parakeet lets out a cry of alarm.
 As they grind to a halt, more soldiers spill out, rifles aimed downwards but at the ready.
 Within moments every exit to the square is blocked off, and a fireteam led by a Sisterhood commander in dress uniform approaches the shelter.

 As she steps up to the idling train, the commander exchanges salutes with the train guards, while her subordinates take the shrieking Parakeet into custody.
-"I hear correctly, that this is the one responsible for that attempted bombing on the seventh?" the commander asks, looking her up and down.
+"I hear correctly, that this is the one responsible for that attempted firebombing on the seventh?" the commander asks, looking her up and down.
 The train guard nods.

 "And that's not all; perp's inked, ma'am.
 Our friend here who apprehended her advises she looks to be at least a minor noble, possibly an offworlder."